Keranod/.dotfiles/README.md

 # Commands

+- `nix flake update` - it if works do not fix it
 - `nix-shell -p <packagename>` -> enable package for this shell only
 - `sudo nixos-rebuild test` -> test build
 - `sudo nixos-rebuild switch` -> rebuild distro and switch to it